shakes76/PatternAnalysis-2024/recognition/siamese_s46387334/README.md

 ### Dataset Oversampling and Augmentation
 Due to the large class imbalance mentioned above it is preferred if a method is used to ensure that the model is trained on balanced data (REF).To do this we use a two step approach - oversampling the minority class, then data augmentation.
 It should be noted this class balancing was only done for the training set.

 For oversampling - the minority class (melanoma) was oversampled until both classes had an equal number of data points.
-Then to ensure that this oversampling does not lead to overfitting (i.e. model could memorize the duplicated instances without learning meaningful patterns) - we apply data augmentation to all the sample (we apply the augmentation to both classes to ensure the model does not just learn that certain augmentations indicate a certain class).
+Then to ensure that this oversampling does not lead to overfitting - we apply data augmentation to all samples.
 Augmentation methods used are as follows (see the following documentation for details https://pytorch.org/vision/main/transforms.html)  (REF):
-- RandomRotation (Randomly rotate the image)
+- `RandomRotation` (Randomly rotate the image)
-- RandomHorizontalFlip (Randomly horizontally flip the image)
+- `RandomHorizontalFlip` (Randomly horizontally flip the image)
-- RandomVerticalFlip (Randomly vertically flip the image)
+- `RandomVerticalFlip` (Randomly vertically flip the image)
-- ColorJitter (Randomly adjust the brightness, contrast, saturation and hue of the image)
+- `ColorJitter` (Randomly adjust the brightness, contrast, saturation and hue of the image)

+### Triplet Data Generation
+Before the data can be used in the Siamese Network each of the dataset must be arranged into triplets (this is due to the unique `TripletLoss` function we use). `dataset.py` implements the `TripletDataGenerator` class that generates triplets (anchor, positive, negative) for Siamese network training.
+Each triplet consists of two images from the same class (anchor and positive) and one from the opposite class (negative).

 > ### How to use dataset.py
-> - The full data set (images and labels) and be accessed via the get_isic2020_data() function in dataset.py
+> - The full data set (images and labels) and be accessed via the `get_isic2020_data()` function in `dataset.py`
-> - The train (with oversampling), validation, test split data loaders (with augmentation applied) can be accessed accessed via the get_isic2020_data_loaders() function in dataset.py
+> - The train (with oversampling), validation, test split triplet data loaders (datasets have been grouped into triplets) (with augmentation applied) can be accessed accessed via the `get_isic2020_data_loaders()` function in `dataset.py`

 ## Siamese Network Details
 This section will contain details that pertain mainly to `modules.py`

 ### Siamese Network Overview

 ### Embedding Model Architecture